Mondonno/iLyrics/README.md

 # Usage & Installation

-#### **`Installation`**
+#### **`Installation from source`**

-Note: You must install node and npm on your PC/Laptop
+Note: You must install node, npm and python 3 on your PC/Laptop
-- Download the `DOWNLOAD.zip` from lastest relase
+- Download the `SOURCE.zip` from lastest relase
 - Unpack the `.zip` on your computer
 - Go to the folder in terminal
 - Type `npm i` to install required packages
-- And now type `npm start` then the installation and configuration process is starting
+- And now type `npm start` then the installation and configuration process is starting.
+Then be happy, and use app!

-- After the installation and configuration type `npm start` and be happy!
+#### **`Installation from binary file`**

+Note: You must install node, npm and python 3 on your PC/Laptop
+- Download the `ILYRICS.app` from lastest relase
+- Go to the app
+- Click and run it
+- WoW!
+That's it!

 #### **`How to use?`**